Samerodeh/reading-notes-/cssintro&color.md

 an element should appear.
 For example, you can specify that the background of the page.***

-### CSS Associates Style rules with HT ML elements:
+### CSS Associates Style rules with HTML elements:

 * CSS works by associating rules with HTML elements.
 These rules govern how the content of specified elements should be displayed.
 A CSS rule